-Fair value measurements not valued at net asset value using the practical expedient are categorized into a three-level hierarchy that priorities the inputs to valuation techniques used to measure fair value.
+In accordance with GASB Statement No. 72, Fair Value Measurement and Application, fair value measurements not valued at net asset value using the practical expedient are categorized into a three-level hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets (Level 1) and the lowest priority to unobservable inputs (Level 3).
 If the inputs used to measure the assets fall within different levels of the hierarchy, the classification is based on the lowest level input that is significant to the fair value measurement of the asset.
 Classification of assets within the hierarchy considers the markets in which assets are traded and the reliability and transparency of the assumptions used to determine fair value.
 The hierarchy requires the use of observable market data when available.